Solar-Helix-Independent-Transport/allianceauth-corp-tools/README.md

 [![CI](https://github.com/pvyParts/allianceauth-corp-tools/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/pvyParts/allianceauth-corp-tools/actions/workflows/main.yml) [![PyPI version](https://badge.fury.io/py/allianceauth-corptools.svg)](https://badge.fury.io/py/allianceauth-corptools) ![Discord](https://img.shields.io/discord/399006117012832262?label=Support%20Server)

-### Lightweight Toolbox of Bits and bobs for todays Eve Group on the go!
+### Lightweight Toolbox of Bits and bobs for today's Eve Group on the go!

 This module is the core of the CorpTools Ecosystem, this includes;

 - [Invoices](https://github.com/Solar-Helix-Independent-Transport/allianceauth-invoice-manager): Automatic tracking of payments made to a holding wallet.
 - [Moons](https://github.com/pvyParts/allianceauth-corp-tools-moons): Moon Mining tracking and Tax system.
 - [Indy Dash](https://github.com/pvyParts/allianceauth-corp-tools-indy-dash): What Industrial structures have what rigs and where are they.
-- [Pinger](https://github.com/Solar-Helix-Independent-Transport/allianceauth-corp-tools-pinger): High performance pings from the notification endpoint, using the data avaialbe from character audit.
+- [Pinger](https://github.com/Solar-Helix-Independent-Transport/allianceauth-corp-tools-pinger): High performance pings from the notification endpoint, using the data available from character audit.

 Included `Bits and Bobs`: